• Skip to primary navigation

 • This recipe uses fast action yeast which is also known as instant yeast.
 Instant yeast can be mixed straight in with the dry ingredients.
 The other type of yeast you can get is active yeast but this yeast needs to be dissolved in water before you use it.

 • To activate the yeast, it is important that the milk is warmed up as cold milk may stop the yeast from activating.
 Even though the yeast needs to be warm, be careful not to raise the temperature too much as hot milk may also shut down the yeast.
-If you accidently heat the milk too much then leave it to cool for a few minutes before before you combine it with the dry ingredients.
+If you accidentally heat the milk too much then leave it to cool for a few minutes before before you combine it with the dry ingredients.
 The temperature should be around 43oC or 110oF.

 • Ensure your dough has fully risen before rolling out the dough.
 The time it takes to double in size will be dependent on the temperature of the room.